-From the evidence gathered and outlined within this plan it is apparent that the current service provision is adequate for the populations immediate needs.
-No major gaps have been identified and the introduction of the new pharmacy contract and its associated care services has provided the platform for community pharmacy services to develop significantly enabling them to make a fundamental contribution to the health of the population.
+From the evidence gathered and outlined within this plan it is apparent that the current service provision is adequate for the populations' immediate needs.
+No major gaps have been identified and the Scottish Governments vision and action plan for pharmaceutical care, Prescription for Excellence, has provided the platform for community pharmacy services to develop significantly enabling them to make a fundamental contribution to the health of the population.

-Prescription for Excellence is the Scottish Government's vision and action plan for the right pharmaceutical care through integrated partnerships and innovation.
+Prescription for Excellence (PfE) is the Scottish Government's vision and action plan for the right pharmaceutical care through integrated partnerships and innovation.
 This vision and action plan recognises the continuing and important role of pharmacists located in our communities and considers their future relationship with other local healthcare provision; crucial for future service planning in remote and rural areas and in our most deprived communities.
+PfE facilitates change from the traditional role of each pharmacy dispensing in favour of clinical pharmacy services and access to pharmaceutical care.